tanishpvt/Authentication/README.md

 Mac sig In ||<br>
 Twitter Sign|| In<br>

-# Have a look at it ...
+# Have a look on it ...